 Whether you’re treating mom or just feeding yourself, brunch is arguably the most important meal of the day.
 Now that the weather is warming up and Mother’s Day is just a few weeks away, it’s time to get back in the game.
-When the weekend rolls around, we could all use some French toast and a mimosa or two.With flexible leases and all the comforts of a permanent home, Blueground’s short-term rentals in 14 cities worldwide help our guests show up and start living, wherever they want to be.
+When the weekend rolls around, we could all use some French toast and a mimosa or two.With flexible leases and all the comforts of a permanent home, Blueground’s short-term rentals in cities around the world help our guests show up and start living, wherever they want to be.
 Here are just a few of our favorite brunch restaurants in Blueground’s US cities, plus a few recipes you can whip up at home.

 Beantown is home to some fantastic restaurants, so it’s hard to go wrong wherever you decide to dine.
 Just a few blocks from Harvard Yard is Alden & Harlow, where chef Michael Scelfo offers his creative takes on traditional brunch restaurant fare.
 Try the bacon-studded bread pudding or the sweet corn pancakes, topped with pears and ricotta.
 The restauarant offers indoor and patio dining, as well as takeout.